Medicare Supplement Plans in Colorado

 Colorado Medicare Supplement Plans

-Let’s say Alex has Original Medicare and no Medigap coverage.
-Well, if Alex breaks his leg after falling down the stairs he could have some serious out of pocket costs.
+Let’s say Alex has Medicare and no Medigap coverage.
+Well, if Alex breaks his leg after falling down the stairs, he could have some serious out of pocket costs.

-For example, Alex will pay the Part B deductible for an ambulance ride, that costs $185.
+For example, Alex will pay the Part B deductible for an ambulance ride.
 Alex will also pay 20% of any leftover costs from the ambulance ride.

 The total for Alex breaking his leg would be several thousand dollars.
 So, one trip to the hospital is more expensive than the annual premium on a Medigap plan.

 This plan gives Alex peace of mind and financial security.
-Also, the freedom to see any doctor, with no referral and never worry about a hospital stay is worth every penny.
+Also, the freedom to see any doctor, with no referral needed.

 Coverage for a Medicare Supplement plan is identical from carrier to carrier.
 The difference will be in cost and carrier rating.